wwu-mentors/IntelliJ-Workshop/README.md

    2. Arguably, make us reliant on the features they provide
    3. Often do not support all common programming languages
    4. Lots of options
+   5. Builds its own file structure so can be difficult to use existing files.

 ## Getting started with IntelliJ
    1. Click "Create New Project".